campbellmarianna/SPD-1.4-Testing-And-Architecture/notes/class4.md

         ```
 ## Our jobs is to communicate intention to the outside world

-    -
-# I like working at Pinterest because they appreciate me added testability
+# Example of I like working at Pinterest because they appreciate me added testability

 # It is so good and important to talk to other engineers that you haven't talked to because everyone comes from a different place